open-telemetry/oteps/text/0202-events-and-logs-api.md

 Logger can be accessed with an LoggerProvider.

 In implementations of the API, the LoggerProvider is expected to be the stateful object that holds any configuration.
+(Note: The SDK implementation of this is what we currently call the [LogEmitterProvider](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/logging-library-sdk.md#logemitterprovider))

 Normally, the LoggerProvider is expected to be accessed from a central place.
 Thus, the API SHOULD provide a way to set/register and access a global default LoggerProvider.